sachamasry/klepsidra/README.md

 ### MVP: Make application self-hosting

-- Fix uniqueness constraint clash when saving a second timer within one minute
-  - The constraint breaks due to only one minute fine-ness; increase to per-second, by adding seconds to timestamps
-  - Check and correct all remaining timer functionality to work with new level of timestamp detail
 - Validate start and end stamp user input
 - Complete all data structure, validations, defaults and indexes needed
   - Create a many-to-many projects to tags table